wacncontent/CustomizeTool/output/articles/app-service-web/java-create-azure-website-using-java-sdk.md

 	wacn.date=""/>

-# Create a Web App in Azure Websites using the Azure SDK for Java
+# Create a Web App in Azure using the Azure SDK for Java

 <!-- Azure Active Directory workflow is not yet available on the Azure Management Portal -->

 ## Overview

-This walkthrough shows you how to create an Azure SDK for Java application that creates a Web App in [Azure Websites][], then deploy an application to it.
+This walkthrough shows you how to create an Azure SDK for Java application that creates a Web App in [Azure Web App][], then deploy an application to it.
 It consists of two parts:

 - Part 1 demonstrates how to build a Java application that creates a web app.
-- Part 2 demonstrates how to create a simple JSP "Hello World" application, then use an FTP client to deploy code to Azure Websites.
+- Part 2 demonstrates how to create a simple JSP "Hello World" application, then use an FTP client to deploy code to Azure Web App.

 ## Prerequisites